skellis46/finger-pointing-moon/edit bin.md

 # edit bin

+(e.g. when words fail us; swearing and cussing; language versus direct experience; silence and contemplation; mutism; computer languages and coding)

+(e.g. experimental failures; perception and perceptual error; contemplation, cognitive biases, meditation and enlightenment; truth and belief; conspiracy; machine learning and AI)

+>Amy: Please elucidate how you will reconcile the methods, data, and analysis from both experimental and traditional.
+It is not (good) enough to leave each (so called) ‘hanging’.
+It would be helpful to guide the Reviewer to understand what all your various outputs and outcomes will contribute to the better understanding of which of the 3 RQs and in what way i.e. circle back to your aims (aka reflexive evaluation) of the impact in your discipline (and beyond).

+a table here for methods/data/analysis -- pointing to outputs -- pointing to aims have diagram that shows relationship to dev plan and how research feeds into that plan??? project aim: to deepen understanding of the epistemic limits of the human body key research aim: what is known or understood differently as a consequence of using practice-research methods

+the problem here is really about the development plan not being methods, or not having methods. ugh.

+"verbalization and of rationalization"[@kerr-2016-borgmann p.64]

+Its focus is on doing something rather than making something, and the practice dwells deeply in ambiguous feelings and thoughts, and presents movement experiences that are not obviously visible.

+that "may be within the limits of our thought but beyond the limits of our knowledge".[@markie-2017-rationalism n.p.]

+my key contribution to artistic practice-research will be to cut through the common vagueness of practice-research outputs and language.

+Most recently, the Journal of Artistic Research publishes what are called expositions of practice.
+Expositions focus on "particular knowledges" and implicitly valorise epistemic vagueness.[@schwab-2015-experiment p.120]

+This is a radically expanded epistemology in which practice-research is "dependent on its audience to do its epistemic work."

+It is a critical line as we cope with fake news, filter bubbles and the datafication of body-based experiences.

 add something here about concept of visibility/invisibility as a means to slow down and re-orient the method.
 See zettel concept as method.
 But perhaps also linked with fuzzy concepts (see same zettel)

 see also thinking about lack of conceptual stability in practice-research (same zettel as above).
 Wondering if this is a bug or a feature.
 What might happen in an attempt to bring conceptual stability to the methods?
 Is this possible?
 What might we agree on?
 This probably goes in 'why these methods'.